HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Method: HyQuRP

 Moreover, we want $\mathrm{SU}(2)$-invariant Hamiltonians at the operator level, in the sense that applying any global $\mathrm{SU}(2)$ rotation acts on $H$ by conjugation and leaves it unchanged.
 Thus, we have $H^{\pm}_{\langle i,j \rangle}$, which are of Heisenberg form, as the lowest-order Hamiltonians that are invariant under rigid rotations of the input.
 Since $i$ and $j$ run over all distinct sites, and we have the sign choice ($\pm$), the total number of measurement outcomes is $2\binom{N}{2}$.

-However, the measurement outcomes exhibit permutation equivariance rather than invariance---when points are permuted, the corresponding expectation values undergo the same permutation.
+However, the measurement outcomes exhibit permutational equivariance rather than invariance---when points are permuted, the corresponding expectation values undergo the same permutation.
 This equivariance property requires subsequent permutation-invariant classical processing steps to convert the quantum measurements into rotation- and permutation-invariant class predictions.

-\subsection{Classical Network}
+\subsection{Classical network}

 After the quantum stages, we process two types of Hamiltonian expectation values $\mathbf{x} \in \mathbb{R}^{\binom{N}{2} \times 2}$ with a classical head, which is invariant under permutations.
 Our classical head, which we refer to as Set-MLP, has a structure similar to DeepSets~\cite{zaheer2017deep} and consists of two MLP blocks separated by a symmetric aggregation function.
 The first MLP block is applied to the last dimension, resulting in $\mathbf{y} \in \mathbb{R}^{\binom{N}{2}\times d}$.
-We then apply a symmetric aggregation function $f$ to $\mathbf{y}$ over the Hamiltonian index:
+We then apply symmetric aggregation functions to $\mathbf{y}$ over the Hamiltonian index: yielding $\mathbf{y}_{\mathrm{agg}} \in \mathbb{R}^{6 d}$.
+The aggregated representation is then passed through the second MLP block to output class logits, trained with cross-entropy.